What are biofuels?

 There are a number of considerations you need to make before choosing biofuels.

-Are you promoting green alternatives to customers?
+• Are you promoting decarbonasing initiatives to customers?
 Then you should consider the complexity of feedstocks and the GHG emissions of same.

-Is it part of your CSR strategy?
-Then a Proof of Sustainability certificate is important.
+• Is it part of your CSR strategy?
+Then a proof of ISCC certificate is important.

 BIOFUEL